-b) Objectives and Indicators Table
+B. Objectives and Indicators Table

-Applicants should submit a table detailing proposed objectives and indicators for FY 2022.
+Applicants must submit a table detailing proposed objectives and indicators for FY 2023 - FY 2025.
 Tables should include the core program objectives and indicators as included in the sample format provided on Grants.gov.
 Though not required, applicants are encouraged to include additional indicators that reflect the way in which their organization measures and evaluates achievement of R&P program goals and objectives.
 Proposed objectives and indicators should be specific, measurable, achievable, relevant and reliable, time-bound, and trackable (SMART), and should be clearly linked to the program goals highlighted in Section A.1 of this notice of funding opportunity.
-Note that these objectives and indicators will inform ongoing Bureau evaluation of agency performance, including via quarterly program reports and annual monitoring of agency headquarters.
+Note that these objectives and indicators will inform ongoing Bureau evaluation of agency performance, including via quarterly program reports and annual monitoring of the agency national management office.

-c) FY 2022 R&P Budget
+C. FY 2023-2025 R&P Budget

 The R&P Program represents a long-standing public-private partnership and is funded from a combination of public and private resources.
-Applicants should document contributions of private resources to the R&P Program at the national management and affiliate levels.
+If applicable, applicants should document contributions of private resources to the R&P Program at the national management and affiliate levels.
 Applicants should provide a detailed and cost-effective budget.
-The Budget must contain the following sections and should adhere to the requirements listed:
+The Budget must contain the following sections (on separate tabs) and should adhere to the requirements listed:

-- FY 2022 R&P Budget Summary - FY 2022 National Management Budget Detail
+- FY 2023-2025 R&P Budget Summary

+- FY 2023-2025 National Management Budget Detail

+- FY 2023-2025 Travel Cost Detail